by Renee Roth, RainScape Designs

 Greywater from washing machines directed into mulched basins does not require a permit in Ventura County, as long as the installer follows some standards developed by State of CA, and developed by the County of Ventura (see the GW-1 guidelines here).
 Greywater from bathroom sinks, tubs and showers can be redirected into mulched basins in your landscape (see GW-2 guidelines here).
 Reuse of greywater from kitchen sinks is currently prohibited.

 You can talk to Ventura County Building Division at (805) 654-2771 during the design phase to prevent any plumbing or siting issues.
 Ventura County persons to contact via email:

 - Guidelines for the Installation of Residential Laundry Graywater Disposal System (LGDS) (11″ x 17″) – GW-1

 - Guidelines for the Installation of Residential Laundry Graywater Disposal System (LGDS) (18″ x 24″) – GW-1

 - Greywater Systems for Residential Buildings GW-2

-Non Potable Rainwater Catchment Systems
+Information on Non Potable Rainwater Catchment Systems

 - P14 – Non Potable Rainwater Catchment Systems 11″x17″